MicrosoftDocs/win32/desktop-src/appxpkg/appx-portal.md

 ---
-title: Packaging, deployment, and query of UWP apps
+title: Packaging, deployment, and query of packaged Windows apps
-description: Programmatically create app packages for UWP apps, and install, update, query, and uninstall app packages. ms.assetid: 4ea65e62-4878-41fd-9ad8-424b1546f02a ms.topic: article ms.date: 05/31/2018
+description: Programmatically create app packages for packaged Windows apps, and install, update, query, and uninstall app packages. ms.assetid: 4ea65e62-4878-41fd-9ad8-424b1546f02a ms.topic: article ms.date: 05/31/2018
 ---

-# Packaging, deployment, and query of UWP apps
+# Packaging, deployment, and query of packaged Windows apps

 You deploy, manage, and service Universal Windows Platform (UWP) apps through app packages based on the OPC format.
 Each app package contains the files that constitute the app, and a manifest file that describes the software to Windows.

 ## Introduction

 Typically, developers create and sign app packages using Visual Studio.
-For more info, see [Packaging UWP apps](https://aka.ms/packaging-uwp-apps).
+For more info, see [Packaging packaged Windows apps](https://aka.ms/packaging-uwp-apps).

 The Microsoft Store makes it easy to build, submit, and sell your apps to customers around the world.
 For more info, see [App submissions](https://aka.ms/app-submissions).

-Windows PowerShell cmdlets enable you to install and manage line-of-business UWP apps without using the Store.
+Windows PowerShell cmdlets enable you to install and manage line-of-business packaged Windows apps without using the Store.
 For more info, see [Appx Module Cmdlets](https://aka.ms/appx-cmdlets).

 Using the packaging, deployment, and query APIs, you can programmatically perform these tasks:

--   Create an app package for a UWP app
+-   Create an app package for a packaged Windows app
--   Deploy a UWP app
+-   Deploy a packaged Windows app
 -   Enumerate the app packages installed on a system and get information about them from their manifest
 -   Consume the contents of an app package